fetc95/pht-openfoam-lab53iacp/README.md

 In project **PHT OpenFOAM Lab53 IACP FEB RAS**, we develop the OpenFOAM solvers and libraries to simulate the transient fluid flow and heat transfer in porous media.
 The solvers are developed in the Laboratory of Fluid Mechanics of [Institute of Automation and Control Processes FEB RAS](www.iacp.dvo.ru) and [Far Eastern Federal University](www.dvfu.ru).

 **phtEnthalpyFoam** &mdash; fluid flow in porous media without phase changes and chemical reactions.
+This solver allows one to simulate flows through the "inert" porous materials like rocks, metallic balls, etc. as in sensible heat thermal energy storage or flow through the self-heating porous media.

 # Description